microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/17.multilingual-bot/README.md

 The [Microsoft Translator Text API](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/), Microsoft Translator Text API is a cloud-based machine translation service.
 With this API you can translate text in near real-time from any app or service through a simple REST API call.
 The API uses the most modern neural machine translation technology, as well as offering statistical machine translation technology.

+This sample illustrates the following:
+- Adaptive Dialogs
+- Language Generation
+- Translation Middleware
+- Translation of Cards and text

 ## Prerequisites